derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 The above five parts...

 If it is not already obvious, identifers are invaluable.
-They provide a reference to a particular value that may be used in other parts of the code.
-The reference may be used in a sync or async fashion too.
+They provide a reference to a particular value by name that may be used in other parts of the code.
+The named reference may be used in a sync or async fashion too.
 Identifiers are your friend.

-Above we saw one example of a function identifier and two examples of variable identifers.
-If a function expected one argument value, that function's signature would define an argument identifier.
-Think of an argument identifier as a shortcut for creating a variable identifier.
+Above we saw the three identifiers `toggleImageOpacity`, `imageToToggle`, and `currentOpacity`.
+Based on the values assigned, the first became a function identifier while the other two became variable identifiers.
+If a function expected any number of argument values, that function's signature would define the same amount of argument identifiers.
+An argument identifier is just a shortcut name to the passed in value, be it a function or variable.

 Here is an example function named `setImageOpacity` with an argument identifier named `newOpacityValue`.
 The value passed at run-time is automatically assigned to it for use inside the function.

 ```
 function setImageOpacity(newOpacityValue) {